-- A full assessment of the application and report to the Hearing Committee - Hearing costs - Administrative assistance to the Hearing Committee to draft its decision - And in the case of a restricted coastal activity, administrative assistance to the Hearing Committee to draft its recommendation to the Minister of Conservation
+- A full assessment of the application and report to Hearing Committee; - Hearing costs; and - Administrative assistance to the Hearing Committee to draft its decision. - And in the case of a restricted coastal activity, administrative assistance to the Hearing Committee to draft its recommendation to the Minister of Conservation.

-In most cases additional charges will be necessary to cover the costs of preparing advice to the Hearing Committee and at least some of the hearing costs (depending on the length of the hearing).
+In most cases additional charges will be necessary to cover the costs of preparing advice to the Hearings Committee and at least some of the hearing costs (depending on the length of the hearing).